spray/spray/docs/documentation/spray-caching/index.rst

 This implementation has the same limited capacity behavior as the ``SimpleLruCache`` but in addition supports time-to-live as well as time-to-idle expiration.
 The former provides an upper limit to the time period an entry is allowed to remain in the cache while the latter limits the maximum time an entry is kept without having been accessed.
-If both values are non-zero the time-to-live has to be strictly greater than the time-to-idle.
+If both values are finite the time-to-live has to be strictly greater than the time-to-idle.

 .. note:: Expired entries are only evicted upon next access (or by being thrown out by the capacity constraint), so